VAT reliefs for disabled and older people

 The VAT relief depends upon the purpose for which the goods were designed.

-Remember: they must be designed solely for use by disabled people – this is very narrow – it is not sufficient for the zero-rating that the equipment or appliance is designed mainly for or destined or intended for use by a disabled person, or is mainly purchased by disabled persons.
-The only exceptions are commodes and other items to enable easier use of toilet facilities – these are always zero-rated.
+They must be designed solely for use by disabled people – this is very narrow – it is not sufficient for the zero-rating that the equipment or appliance is designed mainly for or destined or intended for use by a disabled person, or is mainly purchased by disabled persons.
+The only exceptions are commodes and other items to enable easier use of toilet facilities – these are always zero-rated when supplied to a disabled person or eligible charity for personal use.

 Therefore, whether other goods and appliances qualify for zero-rating will depend on what the manufacturer or designer set out to achieve – there may have been patent applications or clinical trials, for example, and they (the manufacturer or designer) are responsible for confirming the VAT liability of their products and should advise distributors and retailers of the product's VAT status.
 This means that in most cases, the product should be on sale with the same VAT liability status across the board and there should be no need to shop around to obtain the VAT relief (however, there may be other reasons to compare prices, such as delivery charges, etc.).